superbrothers/kubernetes-docs/kubectl_autoscale.md

 ### Examples

 ```
-  # Auto scale a deployment "foo", with the number of pods between 2 and 10, no target CPU utilization specified so a default autoscaling policy will be used:
+  # Auto scale a deployment "foo", with the number of pods between 2 and 10, no target CPU utilization specified so a default autoscaling policy will be used
   kubectl autoscale deployment foo --min=2 --max=10

-  # Auto scale a replication controller "foo", with the number of pods between 1 and 5, target CPU utilization at 80%:
+  # Auto scale a replication controller "foo", with the number of pods between 1 and 5, target CPU utilization at 80%
   kubectl autoscale rc foo --max=5 --cpu-percent=80
 ```